Mar 21, 2017

 They focused on three key areas of excellence

 “Our approach to sales enablement is in three different areas of excellence.
-They are selling skills, a definite approach to product and industry and being a power leader in that perspective, and then working efficiently with our technology and maximizing the results.
-So, we focus really in depth on creating the knowledge, process and skills to make it simple and digestible,” explained Jaffe.
+They are selling skills, a definite approach to product and industry is being a powerful leader in that perspective, and then working efficiently with our technology and maximizing the results.
+So, we focus really in depth on creating the knowledge, process, and skills to make it simple and digestible,” explained Jaffe.

 The strategy was deployed using a two-prong approach